sid-6103/Expense-Tracker-app-IOS-/README.md

    - Press `Cmd + R` or click the Run button

 ### First Run
-- The app will start with sample data for demonstration
+- The app may include sample data for demonstration
 - Add your first expense using the "+" button
 - Explore different tabs and features
 - Customize settings in the Settings tab